-HFST 1260 Weight Control and Eating Behaviors
+HFST 1260 Weight Control and Eating Behaviors Semester(s) Taught: Fall, Spring

-Credits, Lecture hours, Lab hours: (2:2:0) Description: This class provides students with information and experience to evaluate positive and negative behaviors and beliefs regarding food, eating, weight, and body image.
+Description: This class provides students with information and experience to evaluate positive and negative behaviors and beliefs regarding food, eating, weight, and body image.
 Principles of good nutrition and eating habits are especially applied to contemporary problems of weight control, eating disorders and body image as they apply to lifespan development.
 The course provides introductory-level information to majors as well as help to those interested in the subject matter.